IEOH MING (I. M.) PEI, FAIA RIBA (1917-2019)

 In 1945 the Pei's had a son, T'ing Chung (died 2003); Eileen withdrew from the landscape architecture program in order to care for him.
 They were married 70 years and had three more children, Chien Chung (b.
 1946) and Li Chung (b.
 1949), and Liane (b.
 1960).
 T'ing Chung Pei was an urban planner and alumnus of his father's alma mater MIT and Harvard.
 Chieng Chung Pei and Li Chung Pei, who are both Harvard Graduate School of Design alumni, founded and run Pei Partnership Architects.
 Liane Pei is a lawyer.

 Pei designed many famous buildings all over the world but none as famous as the 1988 Louvre Visitor's Center, aka the Pyramid, Paris, France.
-Other buildings included the 1967 National Center for Atmospheric Research, Boulder CO; the 1979 John F. Kennedy Presidential Library and Museum, Boston MA; the 1976 Hancock Tower, Boston MA; the 1978 National Gallery East Building, Washington DC; the Javits Center in New York NY; the Morton H. Meyerson Symphony Center in Dallas TX; the Dallas City Hall, Dallas TX; Bank of China, Hong Kong; the 1995 Rock and Roll Hall of Fame in Cleveland OH; the Suzhou Museum; the Museum of Islamic Art in Doha, Qatar; the 2009 Macao Science Center in Macau, China; L'Enfant Plaza, Washington DC; the S. I. Newhouse School of Public Communications at Syracuse University; the Sundrome terminal at JFK Airport, and dormitories at New College of Florida.
+Other buildings included the 1967 National Center for Atmospheric Research, Boulder CO; the 1979 John F. Kennedy Presidential Library and Museum, Boston MA; the 1976 Hancock Tower, Boston MA; the 1978 National Gallery East Building, Washington DC; the Javits Center in New York NY; the Morton H. Meyerson Symphony Center in Dallas TX; the Dallas City Hall, Dallas TX; Bank of China, Hong Kong; the 1995 Rock and Roll Hall of Fame in Cleveland OH; the Suzhou Museum; the Museum of Islamic Art in Doha, Qatar; the 2009 Macao Science Center in Macau, China; L'Enfant Plaza, Washington DC; the S. I. Newhouse School of Public Communications at Syracuse University; the Sundrome terminal at JFK Airport, and dormitories at New College of Florida in Sarasota, below.

 One of his most unusual projects was for the spiritual group Shinji Shumeikai.
 The Miho Museum project in Japan required a hole cut through a nearby mountain, connected to a major road via a bridge suspended from ninety-six steel cables and supported by a post set into the mountain.
 The resulting building was 80 percent underground at a cost of $350 million.